GSA/digitalgov.gov/content/posts/2013-06-28-6-way-to-improve-web-user-experience.md

 **4. Know thy metrics**

 Chances are, you’ve got some metrics lying around that could use some more exploring.
 If you’re rebooting a site, you’ve got all the old traffic reports.
 Maybe you’ve got some old surveys or customer emails in a folder somewhere (see above).
 Or you want to explore what search terms people are using in Google.
-Whatever it is, take a look and try to find some patterns of user behavior inside <a title="With Measurable Usability Goals – We All Score" href="https://www.WHATEVER/2013/10/28/with-measurable-usability-goals-we-all-score-2/" target="_blank">your key metrics</a>.
+Whatever it is, take a look and try to find some patterns of user behavior inside <a title="With Measurable Usability Goals – We All Score" href="{{< relref "2013-10-28-with-measurable-usability-goals-we-all-score.md" >}}" target="_blank">your key metrics</a>.
 Are there features people have been asking about for years?
 Pages that were popular / unpopular?
 Exit points where people got frustrated and left?
 Be like Batman – it’s time to be a detective.

 **5. User Interviews**